-Self-efficacy is a person's belief about their capabilities to perform towards a specific goal [Bandura 1997].
-High self-efficacy improves one's ability to learn [Dweck 2007], perform tasks [Bandura 1997], exert agency and persist [Mele 2005], and find enjoyment in challenges [Csikszentmihalyi 1991].
-People with strong self-efficacy respond less negatively to failure and focus on strengths [Dodgson and Wood 1998].
-Critique, setback, and risks make creative work extremely challenging [Schrage 1999], and high self-efficacy provides an important robustness.
-With low self-efficacy, people are more likely to construe a critique as an assessment of them rather than as an assessment of the concept [Kosara 2007].
-Recognizing this, the studio model of art and design education emphasizes critiquing the work rather than the person [Schon 1990].
+Self-efficacy is a person's belief about their capabilities to perform towards a specific goal [9].
+High self-efficacy improves one's ability to learn [22], perform tasks [9], exert agency and persist [43], and find enjoyment in challenges [17].
+People with strong self-efficacy respond less negatively to failure and focus on strengths [18].
+Critique, setback, and risks make creative work extremely challenging [52], and high self-efficacy provides an important robustness.
+With low self-efficacy, people are more likely to construe critique as an assessment of them, rather than as an assessment of the concept [39].
+Recognizing this, the studio model of art and design education emphasizes critiquing the work, rather than the person [50].

-Tohidi et al. [2006] revealed that potential users of interactive systems withhold harsh critique when presented with a single prototype; the users were concerned about offending the designer.
+Tohidi et al. revealed that potential users of interactive systems withhold critique when presented with a single prototype; the users were concerned about offending the designer [58].
 More importantly, Tohidi et al. showed that the presence of multiple alternative concepts gave users license to be more critical with their comments.
-This article explores the other side of the coin: how critiquing designer-generated alternatives affects the designer's self-efficacy.
-This article hypothesizes that parallel prototyping changes the investment mindset: it encourages investment in a creative process rather than in a particular idea.
-Serial prototyping may lead people to fixate on a single concept, causing them to construe critique as a rebuke of their only option.
+This paper explores the other side of the coin: how critiquing designer-generated alternatives affects the designer's self-efficacy.
+This paper hypothesizes that parallel prototyping changes the investment mindset: it encourages investment in a creative process rather than in a particular idea.
+Serial prototyping them to construe critique as a rebuke of their only option.

-Hypothesis 3.
-Parallel prototyping leads to a greater increase in design task-specific self-efficacy.
+Hypothesis 3: Parallel prototyping leads to a greater increase in design task-specific self-efficacy.

-In the ad study, self-efficacy is measured with a multi-question self-report assessment, administered before and after the design task.
+In the ad study, self-efficacy is measured with a multiquestion self-report assessment, administered before and after the design task.

-3. METHOD
+METHOD

-The study described in this article manipulates the structure of the prototyping process.
-Web advertising was chosen because it fulfilled the following criteria.
+The study described in this paper manipulates the structure of the prototyping process.
+Web advertising was chosen because it fulfilled the following criteria:

-- -Quality can be measured objectively and subjectively. - -Participants need minimal artistic or engineering ability. - -Individuals can complete tasks within a single lab session. - -Solutions demonstrate creative diversity and a range of performance quality. - -The study procedure could generate consistent and useful feedback during iteration.
+- · Quality can be measured objectively and subjectively; - · Participants need minimal artistic or engineering ability; - $\cdot\,$ Individuals can complete tasks within a single lab session; - Solutions demonstrate creative diversity and a range of performance quality: - The study procedure could generate consistent and useful feedback during iteration.

-3.1 Study Design
+Study Design

 The experiment employed a between-subjects design with one independent variable: the structure of the prototyping process.
 The study held constant the number of prototypes created, the amount of feedback provided, and the overall time allotted.
-In the parallel condition, participants created 3 prototypes and got feedback, then made 2 more and got more feedback, and then made a final version.
-In the serial condition, participants created 5 prototypes in a series, received feedback after each prototype, then made a final version.
+In the Parallel condition, participants created 3 prototypes and then got feedback, then made 2 more and got more feedback, then a final version.
+In the Serial condition, participants create 5 prototypes in series, receiving feedback after each prototype, then a final version.
 Parallel participants were instructed to start subsequent prototypes at the same intervals as serial participants.